Sev6nOfficial/aumount-docs/PRIVACY.md

 ## Payments

 No payments are required for use of our project.
+We may add it in sooner updates!

 ## Links to External Websites
 Our service may contain links to external websites that are not operated by us.